-The development and commercialization of IDHIFA® could be unsuccessful if:
+The development and commercialization of TIBSOVO® (ivosidenib) could be unsuccessful if:

-- IDHIFA® becomes no longer accepted as safe, efficacious, and cost-effective for the treatment of adult patients with R/R AML and an IDH2 mutation in the medical community and by third-party payors; - Celgene fails to continue to apply the necessary financial resources and expertise to manufacturing, marketing and selling IDHIFA®; - Celgene does not continue to develop and implement effective marketing, sales and distribution strategies and operations for development and commercialization of IDHIFA®; - Celgene does not continue to develop, validate and maintain a commercially viable manufacturing process for IDHIFA® that is compliant with current good manufacturing practices; - · Celgene do not successfully obtain third party reimbursement and generate commercial demand that results in sales of IDHIFA®; - we or Celgene encounter any third party patent interference, derivation, inter partes review, post-grant review, reexamination or patent infringement claims with respect to IDHIFA®; - Celgene does not comply with regulatory and legal requirements applicable to the sale of IDHIFA®; - competing drug products are approved for the same indications as IDHIFA®; - new safety risks are identified; - IDHIFA® does not demonstrate acceptable safety and efficacy in current or future clinical trials, or otherwise does not meet applicable regulatory standards for approval in indications other than for the treatment of adult patients with R/R AML and an IDH2 mutation; - Celgene determines to re-prioritize its commercial or development programs and reduce or terminate its efforts on the development or commercialization of IDHIFA®; or - Celgene does not maintain or defend intellectual property rights associated with IDHIFA®.
+- TIBSOVO® becomes no longer accepted as safe, efficacious, and cost-effective for the treatment of adult patients with R/R AML with a susceptible IDH1 mutation in the medical community and by third-party payors; - we fail to maintain the necessary financial resources and expertise to manufacture, market and sell TIBSOVO®; - we fail to continue to develop and implement effective marketing, sales and distribution strategies and operations for the development and commercialization of TIBSOVO®; - we fail to continue to develop, validate and maintain a commercially viable manufacturing process for TIBSOVO® that is compliant with current good manufacturing practices;

+- we fail to successfully obtain third party reimbursement and generate commercial demand that results in sales of TIBSOVO®; - we encounter any third party patent interference, derivation, inter partes review, post-grant review, reexamination or patent infringement claims with respect to ivosidenib; - we fail to comply with regulatory and legal requirements applicable to the sale of TIBSOVO®; - competing drug products are approved for the same indications as TIBSOVO®; - new significant safety risks are identified; - ivosidenib does not demonstrate acceptable safety and efficacy in current or future clinical trials, or otherwise does not meet applicable regulatory standards for approval in indications other than for the treatment of adult patients with R/R AML with a susceptible IDH1 mutation.

-If we or Celgene experience significant delays or an inability to successfully commercialize IDHIFA®, our business would be materially harmed.
+If we experience significant delays or an inability to successfully develop and commercialize TIBSOVO® (ivosidenib), our business would be materially harmed.